axblueblader/funlog/README.md

 ## Motivation

 I wrote some handler functions for API routes and wanted to automatically log out inputs and outputs of all functions inside an object.
-The same need arised when trying to debug an application, so I decided to write this for daily usage ,but also for functional programming practice and for fun as well - hence the name `funlog`.
+The same need arised when trying to debug an application, so I decided to write this for daily usage, but also for functional programming practice and for fun as well - hence the name `funlog`.

 ## Quick start